bbird81/Netbox-ipscanner/README.md

 That's all, you are ready to go :)

 # What it does exactly?
-Reads the prefixes in IPAM module and for each subnet makes a ping scan.
-Every responding address is added into the ip address IPAM module with DNS resolution.
-If an address exists in Netbox but is not pingable, it is marked as "Deprecated"; if DNS resolution is changed then it's updated.
+1. Reads the prefixes in IPAM module and for each subnet makes a ping scan.
+2. Every responding address is added into the ip address IPAM module with DNS resolution.
+4. If an address exists in Netbox but is not pingable, it is marked as "Deprecated", if DNS resolution is changed then it's updated.
-Subnets marked as "Reserved" are not scanned.
+5. Subnets marked as "Reserved" are not scanned.